Employee Retention Credit (ERC) Forensic Review

 ERC Study Assessment

-In our ERC Study Assessment, we will review your ERC filings and all associated substantiation material, which can include any previously produced workpaper.
+In our ERC Study Assessment, we will review your ERC filings and all associated substantiation material, which can include any previously produced workpapers.
 We will review your data and closely scrutinize the workpapers that were used to calculate and substantiate your claim.
 This assessment will be conducted in accordance with the IRS Guidance for taxpayers claiming the ERC, as well as all relevant portions of the Internal Revenue Code to ensure compliance.

 Step 2